-Defending your health seems like a good idea, doesn’t it?
+Defending your health in a high tech world seems like a good idea, doesn’t it?
 This is a much taller task when you’re constantly bathed non-native energies from modern technology.
 Millimeter wave radiofrequencies (i.e., 5G) are just the latest modern assault undermining your health.
-They comprise just one component of an unstoppable onslaught of human-made electromagnetic energy fields that first appeared more than 150 years ago.
+They comprise only one component of an unstoppable onslaught of human-made electromagnetic energy fields that first appeared more than 150 years ago.
 Is there something you can do for defending your health against them?
 You bet!

 HEADS UP #1: This post, like the previous one (COVID-19 and 5G Wireless – What’s the Link?), is a bit longish.
 I know that’s a challenge.
 The bigger challenge in this article is the assignments I give you to do something for your own benefit.
 Conceptually, that isn’t very difficult.
 The work you put in to making changes in your lifestyle has great rewards – specifically, better health and a longer lifespan.
 There’s a lot you can do.
 A LOT.